basbilijam/reflection-exercise/reflection-exercise.md

 Cookies are small files that store information in the browser.
 They are used so the browser does not always have to reload all the information for a user, when it visits the same page again.

+Make it quicker to load websites.
+Store relevant user information.

 14. Sequelize ORM